weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 .
 Let E be a nonempty subset of an ordered set; suppose « is a lower bound of E and B is an upper bound of E. Prove that « <p.

 5. Let A be a nonempty set of real numbers which is bounded below.
-Let —A4 be
+Let -A4 be

 10

-the set of all numbers — x, where x € 4.
-Prove that inf 4 = —sup(— A).
+the set of all numbers - x, where x € 4.
+Prove that inf 4 = -sup(- A).

 .
 Fix b>1,
 (a) If m, n, p, q are integers, n > 0, g > 0, and r = m/n = p/q, prove that
-(bmyr» —_ (b*)t/a,
+(bmyr» -_ (b*)t/a,
 Hence it makes sense to define b" = (b™)'/",
 (b) Prove that b"** = b'b* if r and s are rational.
-(c) If x is real, define B(x) to be the set of all numbers 5‘, where ¢ is rational and t <x.
+(c) If x is real, define B(x) to be the set of all numbers 5‘, where c is rational and t <x.
 Prove that b" = sup B(r) when r is rational.
 Hence it makes sense to define